10 Things to Do in Nashville in July

 Tomato Art Festival| ©Stephen Yeargin

-The Franklin Farmers Tomato Festival is not only one of Nashville's most eclectic events, but also one of the most traditional and a special activity to do during the summer in the city's ideal weather.
-Tomatoes are one of the most important local products and this festival, held every year in July, includes tastings and activities for the whole family.
+The Franklin Farmers Tomato Festival is not only one of Nashville's most eclectic events, but also one of its most traditional and a special summer activity to enjoy in the city's ideal climate.
+Tomatoes are one of the most important local crops, and this festival, held every July, includes tastings and activities for the whole family.

-This festival includes local food booths, lectures to promote farm products, music concerts and children's activities, making it an ideal activity to do if you plan to visit Nashville with children.
+This festival includes local food stalls, lectures promoting farm products, music concerts, and children's activities, making it an ideal activity if you plan to visit Nashville with children.

-In addition, the Franklin Farmers Tomato Festival lasts approximately one day, so if you are planning to visit the city in July you can do so even if you are planning a short stay in the city.
-If that is your case, here is a list of activities you can do to discover Nashville in 3 days.
+In addition, the Franklin Farmers Tomato Festival lasts approximately one day, so if you plan to visit the city in July, you can do so even if you are only planning a short stay.
+If that's the case, here is a list of activities you can do to discover Nashville in 3 days

-• When...
-It is celebrated during one day in July.
+• When**...** It is held on one day in July.

 • Where**...** Franklin Farmers, Franklin, Nashville.